Admissions

 23

 Satisfies Quantitative Reasoning in the Core.
-A Level credit in statistics does not count toward the majors in economics and international relations or toward the minor in business studies.
+A Level credit in Statistics does not count toward the majors in Economics, International Relations, or Sociology, or toward the minor in Business Studies.
 Students may consult with the Departments of Mathematics and Psychology for possible course equivalency.
-Students who present results in more than one A Level mathematics exam (including statistics) cannot receive the full 8 credits for each exam.
+Students who present results in more than one A Level mathematics exam (including Statistics) cannot receive the full 8 credits for each exam.